xlabcba/MapReduce/NCTracer/README.md

 ## Overview

+This is a project to do Machine Learning on brain scan dataset by using Spark MLlib with different model (Logistic Regression/Random Forest/Naive Bayes) ensembling.
+The data is pretained by preprocess with format as

+	input: 27 * 27 * 11 neighbors brightness features separated by comma
+	output: followed by a label

+## How to use makefile

 We use sbt to compile our source code.

-## How to use makefile

 Use `make alone` to train on small data set locally.